 Intuitively, artifact types can be seen as records of structured data.
-The set Att{data} includes the attribute mostRecEventType, which holds the type of the most recent event.
+Stages, milestones and lifecycles will be introduced shortly.
+Also, Att{data} includes the attribute mostRecEventType, which holds the type of the most recent event.
 Milestones and stages describe the evolution of the artifact type.
-We associate a Boolean milestone status attribute, denoted as m, to each milestone $m \in Mst$ in Att{status} .
-Analogously, for each stage $S \in Stg$, in Att{status} there is a Boolean stage status attribute $active_S$.
+For each milestone $m \in Mst$, in Att{status} there is a boolean milestone status attribute, denoted as m.
+Analogously, for each stage $S \in Stg$, in Att{status} there is a boolean stage status attribute, $active_S$.